-- (b) An employee who works on a designated holiday shall be considered to have worked overtime and shall receive their regular day's pay and shall receive additional compensation at the rate of double-time for all hours worked; except for Christmas and New Year's when the additional compensation shall be at the rate of double-time and one-half for all hours worked. - (c) Overtime shall be compensated either in cash or time off, or a combination of both.
-Staff requests for time off will be granted where staff availability, workload and other operational considerations permit.
-Any accumulated overtime shall be paid in cash at the fiscal year end.
+- (b) An employee who works on a designated holiday shall be considered to have worked overtime and shall receive their regular day's pay and shall receive additional compensation at the rate of double time for all hours worked; except for Christmas and New Year's when the additional compensation shall be at the rate of double-time and one-half for all hours worked. - (c) If a Building Manager is required to stay later than the end of the shift of the fifth day of work, all such time shall be deemed as overtime and paid in accordance with Clauses 10.1(d) and 12.3(a)(1) and (2). - (d) Overtime shall be compensated in cash.
+Staff requests for time off in lieu of cash payments will be granted where staff availability, workload and other operational considerations permit.